EpistasisLab/latent_phenotype_project/README.md

 ## Directory: step10_get_significant_SNPs_PCA

  - `step0_compute_GxE_p_values.py`: given an rsID, chromosome, latent phenotype, and environmental factor as input, computes a permutation test p value for the pure GxE effect.
+This file produces figures dotplot.png (figure 4 left) and Mplot.png (figure 4 right)

  - `step0_filter_significant_SNPs_and_get_GxE_effects.py`: For each chromosome and environmental factor, for each latent phenotype, segments SNP hits into intervals, and selects independently nominally significant SNPs.
 For each independent SNP hit, prepares a bash file to run `step0_compute_GxE_p_values.py`